New 2019 State-Specific Restrictions

 The MDA has a state-specific restriction for the use of the herbicide dicamba in Minnesota for the 2019 growing season.

 - Cutoff date: Do not apply after June 20, 2019.
 Setting an application cutoff date of June 20 is again expected to help reduce the potential for damage to neighboring crops and vegetation.

 - There will be no temperature application restriction in 2019.

 In Minnesota, the XtendiMax, Engenia, and FeXapan formulations of dicamba are “Restricted Use Pesticides” for retail sale to and for use only by Certified Applicators.

 In 2016, the United States of Environmental Protection Agency (EPA) conditionally approved the postemergence use of certain new dicamba products on dicamba-tolerant (DT) soybeans.
 Previously, dicamba was registered for only preplant and pre-harvest applications to non-DT soybeans.
 The current EPA registration of XtendiMax, FeXapan, and Engenia will expire on December 20th, 2020.

 Reporting Dicamba Damage

-If you have experienced dicamba drift related damage, please complete the Dicamba Damage Survey.
+If you have experienced dicamba drift related damage, please complete the Dicamba Complaint Form.
 The Minnesota Department of Agriculture (MDA) may use this information to help evaluate the impact of dicamba use in Minnesota.
 Please note that if you wish to request an MDA investigation, you will also need to complete the pesticide misuse complaint form or call the Dicamba Complaint line at 651-201-6333.

 What is Dicamba?